anon-blue/anon.blue/README.txt

                                                                       AnonBlueCC

-                  A              AnonbLueCC       A
+                  A              AnonbLueCC       A                     Wsch@n20 24!
                A                           A                      AnonBlueCC

                      AnonBlueCC       A

-         A                non A                                        AnonBlueC C                AnonBlueCC         A
+          A                non A                                        AnonBlue CC                AnonBlueCC         A

-                               A         AnonBlueCC          A           u1f60u1 f600😀                                                              (($#)tiuggu
+                                A         AnonBlueCC          A           u1f60u 1f600😀                                                              (($#)tiuggu